openbullet/openbullet/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Before you begin**
+This is NOT Forlax's mod or any other mod.
+If you implemented features or fixes related to those versions DO NOT post them here as they will be closed and disregarded immediately.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]